oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Arbitrary user impersonation
 * Parameter modification or augmentation

-The results of these actions are unauthorised access to resources.
+The results of these actions are unauthorized access to resources.

 # Overview
 Transaction Tokens (Txn-Token) are a means to mitigate damage from such attacks or spurious invocations.
 A valid Txn-Token indicates a valid external invocation.